Malee-Fonseka/Malee-Fonseka/README.md

-> consistency and hard work can achieve anything (almost).
+> consistency and hard work can achieve anything (but I'm too lazy for either).